yeagob/AI-Skybox-Generator/README.md

 -   **Frontend**: React, TypeScript, Tailwind CSS
 -   **AI Models**:
     -   Google Gemini 2.5 Flash (for image style analysis)
-    -   Google Imagen 4 (for panorama generation)
+    -   Google Imagen 4 Ultra (for panorama generation)
 -   **Libraries**:
     -   `@google/genai` for interacting with the Gemini API.
     -   `JSZip` for creating the downloadable archive.